x2es/lite-tools/README.md

 The Lite Tools
 ==============

-This is the lite tools "pack" which helpfull in several aspects of programming life.
+This is the lite tools "pack" which is helpfull in several aspects of programming life.

 ## Safe and Verbose

-All this tools always explains which actions will be performed and asks a permision for making changes.
+All this tools (almost all by the season 2023) always explains which actions will be performed and asks a permision for making changes.

 Hope this is not obtrussive.